The Speckled Sussex is one of the world’s oldest chicken breeds earning them the title of heritage breed!

 Speckled Sussex chickens will lay eggs at around 20 weeks of age.
 They are known to lay large brown eggs with a deep golden to orange yolk when allowed to free range.

-By eating natural grasses, seeds, and a quality layer feed you can minimize the possibility of your hens laying fairy eggs.
+Sometimes they lay fairy eggs, but by eating natural grasses, seeds, and a quality layer or chicken feed you can minimize the possibility of your hens laying fairy eggs.

 DID YOU KNOW?